CPK Insurance

 • South Carolina commercial auto minimum liability limits are $25,000/$50,000/$25,000, so debris hauling insurance should be checked against those minimums before vehicles are used for jobs.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for debris removal contractors working from rented yards, shops, or storage space.
+• Most commercial leases in South Carolina require proof of general liability coverage, which matters for debris removal contractors working from rented yards, shops, or storage space.

 • Coverage is regulated by the South Carolina Department of Insurance, so policy forms, limits, and endorsements should be reviewed against state requirements before binding.